Skip to content

 get_database_schema Returns all tables and their columns with types

-get_table_sample Fetches sample rows from a table with pagination
+get_table_sample Fetches sample rows with LIMIT/OFFSET pagination

-run_sql_query Executes read-only SELECT queries safely
+run_sql_query Executes read-only SELECT queries

 Defining Input and Output Models